gavinoxley4-ops/NETWORKING_eigrp_lab/README.md

 All documentation in this repository was written by me in my own words.

-The official lab manual from my class wasn't included to avoid any copyright issues or academic integrity violations, but an abridged version was created in the Overview doc to explain the purpose of the lab.
+The official lab manual from the class wasn't included to avoid any copyright issues or academic integrity violations, but an abridged version was created in the Overview doc to explain the purpose of the lab.

 ---